 - Take steps to discourage feral cats and always keep pet cats indoors, away from nesting birds.

-- Avoid handling the house so as to not leave behind scent that can attract predators.
+- Avoid handling the house to not leave behind a scent that can attract predators.

 - Winterize birdhouses so small predators don't claim the house each winter for their own use.